Donders-Institute/bidscoin/docs/workflow.rst

 \ |Bidseditor main window|\

 The user can click the ``Edit`` button for each list item to open a new edit window, as show below.
 In this interface, the right BIDS ``Modality`` (drop down menu) and the ``suffix`` label (drop down menu) can set correctly, after which the associated BIDS ``Labels`` can be edited (double click black items).
 As a result, the new BIDS ``Output name`` is then shown in the bottom text field.
 This is a preview of the BIDS output data, if that looks satisfactory (NB: green text indicates that  BIDS valid), the user can store this mapping to the bidsmap and return to the main window by clicking the ``OK`` button.
-See `The bidsmap explained <bidsmap.html#special-features--editing-tips>`__ for editing tips and explanation of the special bidsmap feautures.
+Editing the source attributes of a study bidsmap is usually not necessary and adviced against.
+See `The bidsmap explained <bidsmap.html#special-features>`__ for more explanation about the special bidsmap feautures.

 \ |Bidseditor edit window|\